Formulae =UNIQUE(A2:A) //To return all unique values in column A =JOIN(“, “, FILTER( B: B, A: A=E2)) //Filter based on E2 value and join the column

 Here is the result below.

 Step 5: Enter the JOIN function for column C to merge the labels.
-This step uses the same function as the previous Column.
+This step uses the same function as the previous column except for this one we combine the values in column C (“Label”).

 The formula used is as given below.